-A fee of \$15.00 will be charged for the replacement of an original certificate that has been awarded to a student for successfully completing a course or training program offered through the Office of Continuing Education & Workforce Development.
+A fee of \$15.00 will be charged for the replacement of an original certificate that has been awarded to a student for successfully completing a course or training program offered through CEWD.
 A \$35.00 fee will be charged should a student request to have the certificate replaced and mailed.
 The certificate will be mailed via USPS priority shipping and handling.